-Advertising expenses are expensed as incurred and consist primarily of our customer acquisition costs associated with online advertising, as well as advertising on television, direct mail campaigns and other media.
+Advertising costs are expensed as incurred and consist primarily of our customer acquisition costs associated with online advertising, as well as advertising on television, direct mail campaigns and other media.
 Costs associated with the production of advertising are expensed when the first advertisement is shown.
-We expect advertising costs to decrease from the 2022 fiscal year as a result of cash flow and customer acquisition cost management.
+We expect to maintain advertising costs at current levels as a percent of revenue through fiscal year 2024 in an effort to optimize the cost of acquiring new customers, while balancing driving consumer awareness and cash flow management.